blue-kale-test/rearrange/README.md

 =========

 This module is used for rearranging names.
-Turns "LastnName, "FirstName" into "FirstName LastName"
+Turns "LastName, "FirstName" into "FirstName LastName"

 #Example